Smoking in Italy: Physiological influence

 Smoking is the main cause of cancer in Italy, especially lung cancer, which is the most common type of cancer among Italian men and women.
 In 2020, around 17.3% of cancer cases were related to smoking, while in 2017, smoking-related cancer deaths accounted for 24.5% of all cancer deaths.
 Whereas among men and women, smoking causes 90.0 per cent and 58.3 per cent of lung cancers, 67.8 per cent and 53.5 per cent of pharyngeal cancers, 47.0 per cent and 32.2 per cent of bladder cancers, 45.9 per cent and 31.7 per cent of oral cancers, 36.6 per cent and 23.6 per cent of oesophageal cancers, and 23.0 per cent and 14.0 per cent of pancreatic cancers, respectively.

 Smoking is one of the major contributing factors to lung cancer, and long-term smoking significantly increases the risk of lung cancer.
 In addition to lung cancer, smoking is also strongly associated with the development of many other types of cancer, including oesophageal, bladder and laryngeal cancers.

 Bladder cancer caused by smoking is very common.
 Bladder cancer not only has a high recurrence rate, but also a poor prognosis and usually requires complex diagnostic procedures and treatments that strain healthcare resources and have a negative impact on patients' mental health.

 In addition to the major systemic diseases described above, smoking increases the risk of accidents and injuries.
 From a public health perspective, smoking-related accidents represent an unnecessary additional burden, affecting both smokers and non-smokers living in the same neighbourhood or on the same road as smokers.
 Both occasional and regular smoking while driving is a risk factor for motor vehicle accidents, and the consistency of the epidemiological data and the likelihood of the association suggest that the association is real, as smoking increases known predictors of injury such as distraction, impairment and sensory disturbance in a dose-dependent manner.

-As a result, governments and public health agencies usually reduce smoking prevalence by implementing anti-smoking policies, conducting anti-smoking campaigns, and increasing tobacco taxes to reduce the burden of smoking-induced cancers and other disease-related burdens.
-For example, Italy's first nationwide campaign in 1975-1976, with the slogan ‘Smokers are poisoning you too’; the Italian League Against Cancer has launched various initiatives; and the World No Tobacco Day has been celebrated annually in Italy since 1987; the National Health Plan (NHP) for 1998-2000 includes tobacco control as one of its main objectives and is implemented through specific actions, including national and regional health education interventions for students and pregnant women, as well as monitoring of existing legislation.
+As a result, governments and public health agencies usually reduce smoking prevalence by implementing anti-smoking policies, conducting anti-smoking campaigns, and increasing tobacco taxation to reduce the burden of smoking-induced cancers and other disease-related burdens.
+For example, Italy's first nationwide campaign in 1975–1976, with the slogan ‘Smokers are poisoning you too’; the Italian League Against Cancer has launched various initiatives; and the World No Tobacco Day has been celebrated annually in Italy since 1987; the National Health Plan (NHP) for 1998-2000 includes tobacco control as one of its main objectives and is implemented through specific actions, including national and regional health education interventions for students and pregnant women, as well as monitoring of existing legislation.
 ‘The National Health Plan (NHP) 1998-2000 includes tobacco control as one of its main objectives, implemented through specific actions, including national, regional and local measures, health education interventions for students and pregnant women, and the monitoring of the correct application of existing legislation.